mdn/browser-compat-data/docs/data-guidelines/api.md

 ## Namespaces

 [Namespaces](https://webidl.spec.whatwg.org/#idl-namespaces) in Web IDL are similar to interfaces.
-A namespace should only be documented in BCD if it contains properties or methods that would normally be documented.
-For example, the `console` namespace contains several properties and methods, so it should be documented in BCD.
+A namespace should only be documented in BCD if it contains properties or functions that would normally be documented.
+For example, the `console` namespace contains many functions, so it should be documented in BCD.
 The `GPUBufferUsage` namespace only contains constants, which should not be documented in BCD; thus, the `GPUBufferUsage` namespace should not be documented.

 ## Callback interfaces and functions